pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 When configuring `pytools4dart`, the error `xml.sax._exceptions.SAXReaderNotAvailable: No parsers found` was raised for some user, see https://groups.google.com/g/dart-cesbio/c/_2n-WiVYAbI .

-It was solved updating conda with `conda update --all` .
+It was solved updating conda with `mamba update --all` .